JackDanielxs/CurrencyConverter/README.md

 # 💱 Currency Converter

-A simple and intuitive Currency Converter application that allows users to convert between different currencies in real-time.
+A simple and intuitive Currency Converter application that allows real-time conversions.

 ## 🌐 Features